+- 1.3 Empowering and engaging informal carers.
+Family members and other care-givers play a critical role in the provision of health care.
+Carers must receive adequate training in order to be able to provide high quality interventions, and to serve as advocates for the recipients of care, both within the health system and at the policy level.
+Additionally, carers have their own needs for personal fulfilment and require emotional support to sustain their role.

+- training for informal carers

+- informal carer networks

+- peer support and expert patient groups

+- caring for the carers

+- respite care

 - 1.4 Reaching the underserved and marginalized.
-This approach is of paramount importance for guaranteeing universal access to health services.
+This approach is of paramount importance for guaranteeing universal access to quality health services.
 It is essential for fulfilling broader societal goals such as equity, social justice and solidarity, and helps to create social cohesion.
-It requires actions at all levels of the health sector, and concerted action with other sectors and all segments of society, in order to address the other determinants of health and health equity. - integration of health equity goals into health sector objectives - provision of outreach services for the underserved including mobile units, transport systems and telemedicine - contracting out of services when warranted - · expansion of primary care-based systems
+It requires actions at all levels of the health sector, and concerted action with other sectors and all segments of society, in order to address the other determinants of health and health equity.

+- integration of health equity goals into health sector objectives

+- provision of outreach services for the underserved including mobile units, transport systems and telemedicine

+- outreach programmes for disadvantaged/marginalized populations, who may not receive effective coverage owing to barriers linked to factors that include income, education, residence, gender, ethnicity, working conditions or migrant status

+- contracting out of services when warranted

+- expansion of primary care-based systems